 The Devil has a multi-faceted agenda for making people think that dead people are not dead.
 For one thing, it makes physical death itself seem much less horrible.
 The thought of dying and being totally dead in every way, gone from life and loved ones, is very unsettling to many people and they willingly find reasons to believe that is not what happens.
 But being dead is what the Bible says happens.
 The first death is temporary, and people will be resurrected on their Day of Judgment, but for those who are unsaved, death via the Lake of Fire will follow the Judgment and be a permanent “second death” (Rev. 20:13-15).

-[For more information on what happens when we die, see Appendix 4, “The Dead are Dead”].(top)
+[For more information on what happens when we die, see Appendix 3: “The Dead are Dead.”]

 |Deu 18:12||- (top)|

 “Let me not hear again the voice of Yahweh my God.”
-This refers to God Himself speaking the Ten Commandments in a loud voice to the Israelites from Mount Sinai, which occurred between Moses’ 3rd and 4th time up Mount Sinai.
-It was later, on Moses’ 5th trip up Mount Sinai, that God wrote the Ten Commandments on stone and gave them to him.
-[For more on God speaking the Ten Commandments directly to the Israelites, see commentary on Exodus 19:9].(top)
+This refers to God Himself speaking the Ten Commandments in a loud voice to the Israelites from Mount Sinai, which occurred between Moses’ third and fourth time up Mount Sinai.
+It was later, on Moses’ fifth trip up Mount Sinai, that God wrote the Ten Commandments on stone and gave them to him.

 |Deu 18:17||- (top)|